Arizona DUI Lawyers

 - Criminal Charges

-Beating any kind of alcohol-related driving charge requires extensive knowledge of prosecution tactics and diligent gathering of evidence.
-At Thompson & Volquardsen, P.C., you’ll find that our Arizona DUI attorneys are experienced at using these and other effective tactics in order to defend our clients’ rights and help them pursue a favorable outcome.
-For more information on how we may be able to defend you, contact our offices today at 602-510-9999.
+Beating any kind of alcohol-related driving charge in Phoenix, Arizona requires extensive knowledge of prosecution tactics and diligent gathering of evidence.
+At Thompson & Volquardsen, P.C., you’ll find that our Phoenix DUI lawyer is experienced at using these and other effective tactics in order to defend our clients’ rights and help them pursue a favorable outcome.

 Types of DUI Charges in Arizona

-Extreme DUI charges are given to drivers with a blood-alcohol content between .15% and .200%.
+Extreme DUI charges are given to drivers in Arizona with a blood-alcohol content between .15% and .2%.
 Penalties for an Extreme DUI conviction may include 30 days in jail, fines up to $2,700 not including court and jail costs, required use of an ignition interlock device for 12 months, 90 day license suspension, and up to five years probation.
+Learn More

-Also called aggravated DUI, this charge involves at least one of two violations in addition to having a blood-alcohol content of .08% or higher:
+Also called aggravated DUI in Arizona, this charge involves at least one of two violations in addition to having a blood-alcohol content of .08% or higher:

-- Having a minor under the age of 15 in the vehicle at the time of arrest – This DUI charge is a class 6 felony.
+- Having a minor under the age of 15 in the vehicle at the time of arrest – This DUI charge is a class 6 felony in the state of Arizona.
 There is a wide range of potential penalties for such a conviction, including anywhere from 10 days to 2 years in jail, fines up to $4,600, 10 years of probation, and several years of ignition interlock device usage and license suspension.

-- DUI with a suspended license or with at least three prior DUI convictions within the last 7 years — The penalties for either of these Class 4 felonies can be very high.
-Potential consequences include 4 months to 4 years in jail, thousands of dollars in fines, up to 10 years of probation after release from jail, three years of license suspension, and required use of an ignition interlock device.
+- DUI with a suspended license or with at least three prior DUI convictions within the last 7 years — The penalties for either of these Class 4 felonies can be very high in Arizona.
+Potential consequences include 4 months to 4 years in Arizona jail, thousands of dollars in fines, up to 10 years of probation after release from jail, three years of license suspension, and required use of an ignition interlock device.

 License Suspension in Arizona